Kshitij-Karkera/Airlines-Booking-System/README.md

-# Airlines-Booking-System
+# Flight-Booking-System
-Airlines-Booking-System is a C++ console application simulating an airline booking platform.
+Flight-Booking-System is a C++ console application simulating an airline booking platform.
 Users can sign up, sign in, book flights, check in, and manage accounts via a text-based interface.
 Features include user authentication, flight selection, PNR generation, and account management.

 ## Features